trimble-oss/dba-dash/README.md

 # Amazon RDS

 Amazon RDS (SQL Server only) can be used for source connections and for the repository database.

-## Upgrade Process

- - Stop the DBA Dash agent.
-Use `net stop dbadashservice` from the commandline or use the DBADashServiceConfigTool.exe tool (Service Tab) to stop the service.
- - Close any running instances of the GUI or DBA Dash Service Config tool.
- - Replace all the app binaries with the ones from the new release (copy/paste).
-All the configuration information for the agent is stored in the ServiceConfig.json file so this file must be kept.
-You might want to keep backups of this file - particularly before making configuration changes or installing new versions.
- - If the "auto upgrade repository DB on service start" option is enabled you can run `net start dbadashservice` to complete the installation.
-Any database schema changes will be deployed automatically when the service starts.

-**Alternatively:**

- - Run DBADashServiceConfigTool.exe.
-On the destination tab you should be notified if there are database schema changes that need to be deployed.
-If necessary click Deploy/Update Database.
-Either click the "Deploy" button to apply the schema changes or click "Generate Script" if you want to review the changes/deploy manually.
-Note: The script must be run in sqlcmd mode.
- **Ensure you have a backup prior to deploying changes.**
- - Click the service tab and click "Start" to start the service.

-*Note: If you are running multiple agents you should stop all the agents then run the upgrade process for each agent.
-The schema changes for the DB would get deployed for the first agent only.*

 ## Monitoring "Remote"  Instances